SyedAliZafar/Image-Segmentation-with-Azure/README.md

 # Replace the login server from your current login server in Azure Registry

-#docker build -t chickenapp.azurecr.io/chicken:latest .
-docker build -t chickens.azurecr.io/chicken:latest .
+docker build -t chickenapp1.azurecr.io/chicken:latest .

-#docker login chickenapp.azurecr.io
-docker login chickens.azurecr.io
+docker login chickenapp1.azurecr.io

-#docker push chickenapp.azurecr.io/chicken:latest
-docker push chickens.azurecr.io/chicken:latest
+docker push chickenapp1.azurecr.io/chicken:latest

+Note: Region should be Europe, US region might not be able to deploy properly
 ########### Step 4
 * Search for webapp for container